-3 Implementation steps for SEEA EEA based SDG indicators
+3 Indicative implementation steps for SEEA EA based SDG indicators

-The implementation of the SEEA EEA requires strategic planning and the establishment of appropriate institutional mechanisms and arrangements for the ongoing compilation of accounts and subsequent calculation of SDG target indicators.
-Ultimately, the implementation should aim to define a coordinated, long term, national programme of work involving a range of users of the accounts and a number of different source data agencies.
-The national statistical office (NSO) has the fundamental role in coordinating this process.
+The implementation of the SEEA EA requires strategic planning and the establishment of appropriate institutional mechanisms and arrangements for the ongoing compilation of accounts for different uses.
+These uses may include the calculation of SDG Indicators, as well as the mainstreaming SDG relevant data into economic planning to help achieve the SDGs.
+Ultimately, the implementation should aim to define a coordinated, long term, national programme of work involving a range of uses and users of the accounts and a number of different source data agencies.
+The national statistical office (NSO) has the fundamental role in coordinating this process and quality assuring the accounts and any indicators calculated from them.